mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 RISC-V ESP32's (like the C3) are not supported as they do not have the hardware 'LCD mode' required for this library.

 ## Memory is required!
-"*What's the price for those features?*" - It's [memory](/doc/memcalc.md), you pay it all by precious MCU's internal memory (SRAM) for the DMA buffer".
+"*What's the price for those features?*" - It's [memory](/doc/memcalc.md), you pay it all by precious MCU's internal memory (SRAM) for the DMA buffer.

 A typical 64x32px panel at 24bpp colour uses about 20kB of internal memory.